ooni/probe-cli/docs/design/dd-003-step-by-step.md

 experiments that just collect data could use tracing.
-I suppose there will always be some form of *limited* step-by-step, where we will always split DNS lookup and endpoint measurements as we already do in webconnectivity and dnscheck to ensure we measure \~all IP addresses.
+I suppose there will always be some form of *limited* step-by-step, where we will always split DNS lookup and endpoint measurements as we already do in dnscheck to ensure we measure \~all IP addresses.

 Compared to measurex, I think step-by-step is \~better because it does not require anyone to learn more beyond how to use netxlite instead of the standard library.
-(BTW, we cannot really get rid of netxlite because we have measurement requirements that call for wrapping and extending the standard library or to provide enhancements beyond the stdlib functionality; for example, DNS over HTTPS.)
+(BTW, we cannot really get rid of netxlite because we have measurement requirements that call for wrapping and extending the standard library or to provide enhancements beyond the stdlib functionality.)

 Regarding the way to implement tracing, from the above discussion it is clear that we should move away from the wrapping approach because it